MNYOREJ/somapappv1/README.md

 # SoMAp – Educational SuperApp

 **Your all-in-one school management solution.**
-Built to help schools in Tanzania and beyond manage **academics, finance, health, communication, and even marketplace features** — all with speed, clarity, and a mission to build society.
+Built to help schools in Tanzania and beyond manage **academics, finance, health, communication,Books and even marketplace features** — all with speed, clarity, and a mission to build society.

 ---